We use 50% of the plastic only once! I put together this list of products to help you reduce plastic waste while traveling.

 3. Menstrual Cup

-Basically regular menstrual products such as tampons and pads produce a lost of waste.
-Tampons contain plastic and are often flushed down the toilet which means they can end up polluting water systems.
+Basically, regular menstrual products such as tampons and pads produce a lot of waste.
+Tampons contain plastic and are often flushed down the toilet, which means they can end up polluting water systems.

 They generally cost approximately 25USD and can last for approximately 10 years.
 That’s huge savings when the amount spent on tampons every year is taken into account.

 It also saves you having to remember filling your trolley each time you hit the supermarket!
-Another plus when travelling is that they save on space!
+Another plus when traveling is that they save on space!

-Instead of shoving loads of tampons into your bag all you need is that one menstrual cup to do the exact same job!
+Instead of shoving loads of tampons into your bag, all you need is that one menstrual cup to do the same job!

-In addition to saving the planet there are so many advantages to owning a menstrual cup so to all the women out there just do it!
+In addition to saving the planet, there are so many advantages to owning a menstrual cup, so do it to all the women out there!

-You can buy a menstrual cup online or in one of the many zero waste shops there are around the world.
+You can buy a menstrual cup online or in one of the many zero waste shops worldwide.